jaymegordo/SMSEventLog/README.md

 # SMSEventLog
 ## Install Instructions
-1. Download `smseventlog_win.zip` from OneDrive folder. (ask Jayme for link if you don't have it).
+1. Download latest version of `SMS Event Log-win-{version}.zip` from download link. (ask Jayme for link if you don't have it).
-2. Extract folder to `C:\Users\your_user_name\smseventlog_win` (eg jgordon)
+2. Extract folder to `C:\Users\your_user_name\SMS Event Log` (eg jgordon)
 3. Double click `SMS Event Log.exe` to open
 4. Right click icon in taskbar and select `Pin to Taskbar` or `Pin to Start` to create a persistent shortcut

 ### Update
-* If you have previously downloaded and extraced the full zip, future updates will usually only require you to download `SMS Event Log.exe` from the `smseventlog_win` folder and replace your existing exe.
+* The event log checks for updates on startup, periodically, or when a user selects Help > Check for Updates
+* When an update is available, follow the prompts to download/extract update/restart.
+(Restart can take ~30-60s)

 ## Usage
 * Create a new event: